403-337-2490

 Pick up empty hulls and place them in the bucket before leaving the stand.

-Return the iPull controller to the holder.
+Return the EZPull controller to the holder.

 Please don’t exceed the posted speed limit of 15 km/h while on the course.